 Sure, I sometimes abuse the ‘spend money to make money’ mythos.
 But secretly?
 I build everything from scratch using the unspeakable evils of Open-Source technology.

 But I know the look it gets from professional marketers.
-The “everything about this is trash and you should have hired a professional” look—because I used to do it, too.
+The “if you were really serious about your business you should have hired a professional” look—because I used to do it, too.

 I was also 19 and an idiot.

+Most marketing advice is built for large corporations with million-dollar budgets.
 Now, as a much-humbled adult with my own business, I’m realizing the trick isn’t to fake it “better.”
-The rules are actually just different for small businesses.

-1. Marketing Solutions Need to Fit Your Life
+1. Choose Marketing Solutions That Fit Your Life

-Every agency will insist their solution is the best and, maybe its true.
-But, I see big names lose small clients all the time because they don’t understand small business owners.
+Every agency will insist their solution is the best, and sometimes it’s true.
+But I see big names lose small business clients all the time because of overly-complicated, one-size-fits-all solutions.

-But business owners who still use a fax machine are probably going to see minimal results from even the most intuitive CRM systems if they’re the people who have to learn to use it.
+But business owners who still use fax machines are probably going to see minimal results from even the most intuitive CRM systems.

-2. Money Is Tight: So, You Need to Start Small
+2. Money Is Tight: Start Small, Spend Wisely

 Forget ‘more followers’ or ‘increased traffic.’
 These might be the metrics people push, but there’s probably a better solution in your price range when what you really want is to be an authority in your niche or boost in-store sales.